 The key tool that the Board uses to aggregate risk appetite is the Risk Appetite Test.
-This is a Macquarie-wide stress test which considers losses and earnings under a severe economic downturn scenario.
+This is a Macquarie-wide stress test which considers losses and earnings under a severe economic downturn scenario with the aim of Macquarie emerging from the severe downturn with sufficient capital to operate.